Filters

 The Overlaps filter checks if two ranges overlap.

-- final class cognite.client.data_classes.filters.Overlaps(start_property: Union[str, SequenceNotStr[str], EnumProperty], end_property: Union[str, SequenceNotStr[str], EnumProperty], gt: Optional[Union[str, float, bool, Sequence, Mapping[str, Any], Label, InstanceId, PropertyReferenceValue, ParameterValue]] = None, gte: Optional[Union[str, float, bool, Sequence, Mapping[str, Any], Label, InstanceId, PropertyReferenceValue, ParameterValue]] = None, lt: Optional[Union[str, float, bool, Sequence, Mapping[str, Any], Label, InstanceId, PropertyReferenceValue, ParameterValue]] = None, lte: Optional[Union[str, float, bool, Sequence, Mapping[str, Any], Label, InstanceId, PropertyReferenceValue, ParameterValue]] = None)
+- final class cognite.client.data_classes.filters.Overlaps(start_property: Union[str, SequenceNotStr[str], EnumProperty], end_property: Union[str, SequenceNotStr[str], EnumProperty], gt: Optional[Union[str, float, bool, Sequence, Mapping[str, Any], Label, InstanceId, DirectRelationReference, PropertyReferenceValue, ParameterValue]] = None, gte: Optional[Union[str, float, bool, Sequence, Mapping[str, Any], Label, InstanceId, DirectRelationReference, PropertyReferenceValue, ParameterValue]] = None, lt: Optional[Union[str, float, bool, Sequence, Mapping[str, Any], Label, InstanceId, DirectRelationReference, PropertyReferenceValue, ParameterValue]] = None, lte: Optional[Union[str, float, bool, Sequence, Mapping[str, Any], Label, InstanceId, DirectRelationReference, PropertyReferenceValue, ParameterValue]] = None)

 Filters results based whether or not the provided range overlaps with the range given by the start and end properties.